serhan-yilmaz/PrinciplesGuide/README.md

     - Example: I know you don’t like me.
 How so?
 You didn't invite me to lunch.
   - *Fortune-telling*: Predicting outcomes in absolute terms.
     - Example: A depressed person believing they will never improve and nothing will ever be resolved for their whole life.
-	- Another example: I won't study to the exam.
-I am going to fail anyway.
+	- Another example: I'll never find a job.
+I'll be unemployed forever.
   - *Labeling*: Overly-reductive description of other people's characteristics.
     - Example: He didn't call me.
 He must be a narcissist!
 - Be mindful of behaviors that turn into [self-fulfilling prophecies](https://en.wikipedia.org/wiki/Self-fulfilling_prophecy).